Mar 23, 2020 Jambo

 It's crucial to ensure that your data input process is consistent and that the stakeholder information management system you're using to manage that sensitive data is secure, utilizing extra security measures like two-factor authentication.
 Using a secure, cloud-based software will help to keep your information protected from program crashes and out of reach from those who don't need full access.

-When managing relationships with many stakeholders, you might be faced with multiple issues, grievances and concerns, and keeping track of everything can quickly become complicated.
-If you fail to address and resolve, even one issue, this can snowball out of control and lead to a a detrimental backlash and risky consequences.
+When managing relationships with many stakeholders, you might face multiple issues, grievances and concerns, and keeping track of everything can quickly become complicated.
+If you fail to address and resolve even one problem, this can snowball out of control and lead to a detrimental backlash and risky consequences.
+Regarding commitments (or promises), it's essential to follow through with these to build stakeholder trust and develop meaningful relationships.
+It's also important to keep track of all commitments and their current statuses to ensure they are fulfilled.

-Risk #4: Can you share the whole story?
+Risk 4: Can you share the whole story?

 • Integrated maps to help track areas of concern and consultation locations.